 Our favorite way to reach Ayers Rock is on the nonstop flight from Cairns.
 That way, you can experience the Great Barrier Reef and tropical North Queensland beforehand.
 Then after you’ve finished with Uluru, fly onwards to Sydney or Melbourne to continue your travels.

 Alice Springs has more development and civilization than Uluru, as well as fun hot air balloon flights over the Outback and some other sights that easily fill a day of exploration.
 If you decide to leave Alice Springs by bus to Uluru, then you’ll have another opportunity to travel right through the vast red desert, experiencing Australia’s Outback for hours from the perspective of a comfortable paved road.

-Options here are somewhat limited, since the location is so remote without a town or city nearby.
-Most travelers stay in one of the hotels inside Ayers Rock Resort, which also has several shops, restaurants and activities inside it, plus a campground.
+Options here are somewhat limited since the location is so remote without a town or city nearby.
+Most travelers stay in one of the hotels inside Ayers Rock Resort, which also has several shops, restaurants, and activities inside it, plus a campground.
 The level of comfort at the resort’s hotels varies, so our two favorites are Sails in the Desert and Desert Gardens.
-Sails is the most luxurious hotel in the resort, at about a 4-star level and ideally located in the center of things.
+Sails in the Desert is the most luxurious hotel in the resort, at about a 4-star level and ideally located in the center of things.
 Desert Gardens Hotel sits at about a 3.5-star level, and is plenty comfortable — make sure you pay a little extra to get a Rock View Room!

 Costs are high here, being such a remote location where all the food and supplies must come from far away.
 Therefore, we recommend staying just two nights before traveling on.
 Your time at Uluru will be chock full of touring and activities, but staying longer than two nights tends to strain the budget for most travelers so we feel two nights is best.